-Positioned adjacent and contiguous to the north of the Boundiali Permit, the Boundiali Nord Permit is a Joint Venture with DS Resources and covers a further 20km of strike along the N-S oriented Syama Trend.
+Positioned adjacent and contiguous to the north of the Boundiali Permit, the Boundiali North Permit is a Joint Venture with local company DS Resources and covers a further 20km of strike along the N-S oriented Syama Trend.

-Work will begin on this greenfields permit during 2018 and will include soil sampling and mapping programmes to test its mineral potential.
+Work began on this greenfields permit during 2018 and soil sampling has been completed across the entire permit.

 The Ferkessedougou North Permit is located along a well mineralised structure in northeast Côte d’Ivoire, on the Burkina Faso border.

-During 2017 a combination of soil sampling and mapping delineated an 18km long zone of gold-in-soil anomalies.
-Named the Leraba Trend, it varies in width from 1km in the south to 3 km in the north and is a complex zone of soil anomalies related to a series of parallel to sub-parallel quartz reefs within shears hosted by a package of metasedimentary rocks and granodiorite intrusives.
+A combination of soil sampling and mapping delineated an 18km long zone of gold-in-soil anomalies.
+Named the Leraba Trend, it varies in width from 1km in the south to 3km in the north and is a complex zone of soil anomalies related to a series of parallel to sub-parallel quartz reefs within shears hosted by a package of metasedimentary rocks and granodiorite intrusives.